bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 When a TCP load balancer forwards a TLS stream, the load balancer has no way to incorporate additional information into the stream.
 Insertion of any additional data would cause the connection to fail.
 However, the load-balancer and backend can share additional information if they agree to speak a new protocol.
 The most popular protocol used for this purpose is currently the PROXY protocol {{PROXY}}, developed by HAPROXY.
 This protocol prepends a plaintext collection of metadata (e.g. client IP address) onto the TCP socket.
 The backend can parse this metadata, then pass the remainder of the stream to its TLS library.

-The PROXY protocol is widely used, but it offers no confidentiality or integrity protection, and therefore might not be suitable when the load balancer and backend communicate over the public internet.
+The PROXY protocol is effective and widely used, but it offers no confidentiality or integrity protection, and therefore might not be suitable when the load balancer and backend communicate over the public internet.
+It also does not offer a way for the backend to reply.

 # Goals

 *   Enable TCP load balancers to forward metadata to the backend.
+*   Enable backends to reply.
 *   Reduce the need for TLS-terminating load balancers.
 *   Ensure confidentiality and integrity for all forwarded metadata.
 *   Enable split ESNI architectures.